 In North Park, South Park and the metro area in San Diego, our homes are over 100 years old.
 If a Realtor is not experienced with selling older homes things could get a little hectic, to say the least.
 An experienced Realtor working with their homebuyer is able to walk them through the process of what to expect to see when a home inspection is done on these types of older homes.
 Even the prettiest homes that have been remodeled will scare the faint of heart when the inspector takes pictures under the house and completes his/her inspection.
 Foundations are old, roofs are old, windows are old.
 These are not cookie-cutter tract homes.
 Knowing this upfront will save all parties front lots of headaches.
 New home construction is not the type of house that you are going to find in San Diego’s Metro communities.

-If you live in North Park then you have one of these older homes.
-If you happen to accept an offer from what seems to be a motivated buyer who is working with a Realtor who is not experienced with these types of homes, it is time to hold on to your hat because the ride is about to get bumpy right about now.
+If you live in North Park you probably have one of these older homes.
+If you happen to accept an offer from what seems to be a motivated buyer working with a Realtor who is not experienced with these types of homes, it is time to hold on to your hat because the ride is about to get bumpy right about now.

 All kidding aside, I have seen it many times and just heard of another case this morning.
-A Realtor in the neighborhood accepted an offer from the “motivated buyer/Realtor” mentioned above on one of her listings which happens to be a 1930’s Craftsman Bungalow.
-After the buyer did their inspection they were shocked to find out that the foundation was old, the plumbing was old and some of the electrical was old.
-They came back and asked that the seller reduce the price by $100,000 because they said the house needed a new roof, new foundation, new electrical, etc. I think they thought they were buying a new house.
+A colleague of mine accepted an offer from the “motivated buyer/Realtor” mentioned above.
+The home happens to be a 1930’s Craftsman Bungalow in South Park right by the park.
+After the buyer did their home inspection they were shocked to find out the foundation was old, the plumbing was old and some of the electrical was old.
+They went back and asked the seller of the home to reduce the price by $100,000 because they said the house needed a new roof, new foundation, new electrical, etc. I think they may have thought they were buying a new house that only had the charm of an older home.

-The listing agent then had her preferred vendors go to the house and give a proposal on the higher ticket items that came up in the buyer’s inspection.
+The listing agent received this notice of the $100,000 request, she then had her preferred vendors go to the house and give a proposal on the higher ticket items that came up in the buyer’s inspection.
 The proposal came back at $35,000.
 The seller was then willing to credit the buyer as a reduction in price and was willing to negotiate.
 However, at that point, the buyer’s agent without further notice sent in a cancellation.
 There was no communication, no negotiations, just a cancellation.
+The realtor working with these buyers was not familiar with homes in South Park, North Park or any of the metro areas.
+They had only worked in North County where most of the homes in their neighborhood were track homes that were newly built.
+Folks, it really is important to work with a Realtor who is experienced and will negotiate properly on your behalf.

 When To Negotiate

-Buying and Selling Real Estate is about negotiations.
-So, when I hear that someone just sends in cancellation papers without a conversation it makes me shake my head in disbelief.
+Buying and Selling Real Estate is about negotiations and properly executing contingency periods.
+When I hear that someone just sends in cancellation papers without a conversation it makes me shake my head in disbelief.
 The buyer’s agent had no clue about older homes or negotiating through a transaction.
 Nor were they able to speak on the phone.
-This is simply a disservice, in my humble opinion to everyone involved in this transaction.
+This is simply a disservice, in my humble opinion to everyone involved in that transaction.

-Unfortunately, when you fall out of escrow, the buyer’s agent will typically send all inspection reports that have been completed by a buyers inspectors.
+Unfortunately, when you fall out of escrow, the buyer’s agent will typically send all inspection reports that have been completed by a buyer’s inspector.
 When this happens, the seller will now have to show all of these reports to a new potential buyer.
-This, however, taints your property and now it shows on the MLS that your home has fallen out of escrow.
-So, whether that inspection was done by a competent inspector or not, the new potential buyer will look at this inspection and decide that the place is falling apart; when in fact, this is not the case.
+This is what is known as “material facts”.
+However, this taints your property and now shows on the MLS that your home has fallen out of escrow.
+Whether these inspections were completed by a competent inspector or not, the new potential buyer will look at these inspections and decide that the place is falling apart; when in fact, this is not the case.
 It is just an older home.

-If this home was priced right from the very beginning, and certain inspections were done right up front, it would have most likely received multiple offers.
+If this home was priced right from the very beginning, and certain inspections were completed right up front, in today’s market it would have most likely received multiple offers.
 The buyer would not have been able to say that they did not know the condition of the home.
-Also, with multiple offers, the sellers would have then had other choices and would have a SOLD sign in front of their house today.
+Also, with multiple offers, the sellers would have then had other choices and would have a “JUST SOLD” sign in front of their house today.

-If you are thinking of selling a home in North Park and would like to speak to a local Real Estate Expert in the neighborhood, please call the McT Real Estate Group at 619-818-8122 right now.
+If you are thinking of selling a home in North Park, South Park, or any area of San Diego and would like to speak to a local Real Estate Expert in the neighborhood, please call the McT Real Estate Group at 619-736-7003 right now.
 We would be happy to speak with you about the process of selling and how we go about preparing your home to enter the marketplace.
 Feel free to search our online reviews and see what people are saying.